Work Experience - Year 10

 We plan to give a presentation in Assembly for Year 10s during the year, when they will hear from some older students who did work experience last year.
 We will give examples of the placements used last year and places of work with which the school already has a link.
 Obviously if students do not want to undertake a placement and do not have a clear idea of what they want to do, then placements are less beneficial.
 During the work experience week there will be no Year 10 lessons, but those students who either do not want to undertake work experience or those who have not managed to find a placement will stay in school and will do supervised private study for their GCSEs.

 Past experience has shown that it is best for students to find the placement themselves.
 We will of course support them throughout the process.
 Many very successful placements arise out of personal contacts that students have through their friends or relations.
 Students have to be able to get themselves to the placement, so it is generally best if it is a local placement, but some students do go further afield where families can make the necessary arrangements.
 In school tutors will be encouraging their Year 10 students in finding a placement and if more help is needed then appointments can be made with our Careers Advisor.
-Mrs Brown and Mrs Wilkinson will also assist in every way they can.
+Mrs Brown will also assist in every way they can.

 After placements have been found, a letter from the school needs to be sent and a form filled out and signed by student, parent & employer before any placement can take place.
 Each placement also has to be assessed to make sure that it complies with health and safety requirements.
 This is a legal requirement.
 The deadline for finding placements is the end of April 2017.

-Parents - please do start to discuss work experience with your daughter/son to get thinking about suitable opportunities.
+Parents - please start to discuss work experience with your daughter/son to get thinking about suitable opportunities.